dimitri-yatsenko/datajoint-book/book/02-concepts/01-relational.md

 - **Data Representation:** All data is represented in the form of simple tables, with each table having a unique name and a well-defined structure.
 - **Domain Constraints:** Each column in a table is associated with a specific domain (or *datatype*, a set of possible values), ensuring that the data entered is valid.
-- **Uniqueness Constraints:** This ensures that each row in a table is unique, often enforced through a primary key.
+- **Uniqueness Constraints:** ensure that each row in a table is unique, enforced through a primary key.
-- **Referential Constraints:** These ensure that relationships between tables remain consistent, typically enforced through foreign keys.
+- **Referential Constraints:** ensure that relationships between tables remain consistent, enforced through foreign keys.
-- **Declarative Queries:** The model allows users to write queries that specify *what* data they want, without needing to know *how* the database will retrieve it.
+- **Declarative Queries:** The model allows users to write queries that specify *what* data they want rather than *how* the database will retrieve it.

 The most common way to interact with relational databases is through the Structured Query Language (SQL).
 SQL is a language specifically designed to define, manipulate, and query data within relational databases.